AIRob/mesos-in-action-code-samples/chapter07/README.md

+# Chapter 07
-This directory contains examples from chapter 07: Deploying Applications with Marathon.
+This directory contains examples from Chapter 07: Deploying Applications with Marathon.

 If you're looking for `haproxy-marathon-bridge` or `servicerouter.py`, they can